-The best maintenance programs use a variety of maintenance methods to ensure the highest level of efficiency and cost-effectiveness.
+The best maintenance programs, sometimes called World Class Maintenance programs, use a variety of maintenance methods to ensure the highest level of efficiency and cost-effectiveness.
 Top-performing organizations typically have programs that are less than 10% reactive, between 25% and 35% preventive, and between 45% and 55% predictive maintenance.

-Predictive and preventive maintenance approaches work together to influence proactive maintenance, as it is more of an approach-based strategy rather than an individualized program for asset maintenance.
+Preventive and predictive maintenance approaches work together to influence proactive maintenance.
+It is more of an approach-based strategy rather than an individualized program for asset maintenance.
 A proactive maintenance plan can help make these programs operate more efficiently and limit some of the major expenses that can emerge from putting a plan into action.

 To compete in the global marketplace, it is important for organizations to recognize the impact of maintenance on the business and its customers.
-With a program that focuses on establishing, tracking and analyzing data on critical equipment, greater gains become possible.
-The unpredictability of reactive maintenance and breakdowns does not allow for improvements in key performance indicators, business drivers or the needs of a maintenance department.
+With a program that focuses on asset criticality — establishing, tracking, and analyzing data on critical equipment — greater gains become possible.
+The unpredictability of reactive maintenance and breakdowns does not allow for improvements in key performance indicators, business drivers, or the needs of a maintenance department.